 The attached Utility Plan demonstrates that the proposed multi-family use will be adequately served with public water and sanitary sewer services (see Exhibit 4).
-Stormwater from the proposed development will be managed on-site through the use of GSA ponds.
+Stormwater from the proposed development will be managed on-site through the use of a GSA pond.